Trovemaster/TROVE/docs/source/theory.rst

-where :math:`\mathbf{H}` is the Hamiltonian matrix, :math:`\mathbf{C}` is a matrix of coefficients and :math:`\mathbf{E}` is a diagonal matrix of energies (or 'eigenvalues'). :math:`\mathbf{H}` contains matrix elements of :eq:`rovibH` with the basis functions of equation :eq:`rovib_basis:. :math:`\mathbf{C}` is a matrix of (unknown) coefficients which multiply each basis function of equation :eq:`rovib_basis` to give a variational approximation to the eigenfunction of that rotational-vibrational state.
+where :math:`\mathbf{H}` is the Hamiltonian matrix, :math:`\mathbf{C}` is a matrix of coefficients and :math:`\mathbf{E}` is a diagonal matrix of energies (or 'eigenvalues'). :math:`\mathbf{H}` contains matrix elements of :eq:`rovibH` with the basis functions of equation :eq:`rovib_basis`. :math:`\mathbf{C}` is a matrix of (unknown) coefficients which multiply each basis function of equation :eq:`rovib_basis` to give a variational approximation to the eigenfunction of that rotational-vibrational state.
- Each column will give the coefficients required for a single state. :math:`\mathbf{E}` contains the energies of each state.
-Equation
-:eq.Schrodinger_matrix` is an eigenvalue equation.
+ Each column will give the coefficients required for a single state. :math:`E` contains the energies of each state.
+Equation :eq.Schrodinger_matrix` is an eigenvalue equation.
 To solve it the Hamiltonian matrix is 'diagonalised'.
 This is a standard problem in many areas of science and mathematics and general programs have been written for its solution.
 TROVE uses the LAPACK/BLAS libraries.
-The full Hamiltonian decouples into blocks of independent :math:`J` and symmetry :math:`\Gamma` that is, matrix elements between different :math:`J`s and :math:`\Gamma`s are zero.
+The full Hamiltonian decouples into blocks of independent :math:`J` and symmetry :math:`\Gamma` that is, matrix elements between different :math:`J` and :math:`\Gamma` are zero.
 This greatly reduces the size of the matrices to be diagonalised.

 After diagonalisation of :math:`\mathbf{H}` the coefficients are stored (if \verb|Eigenfunc SAVE| is used).
 Further calculations